Miller Disability Law, P.C.

 Did you know that stay-at-home parents can also get disability insurance?
 Social Security Disability Insurance (SSDI) provides financial help to people who can’t work due to a disability.
 Usually, you need to have a job to be eligible for this benefit.

 There are special cases for stay-at-home parents, however.
-Learn how stay-at-home moms and dads may be eligible for Social Security disability benefits and what factors are important.
+Learn how stay-at-home moms and dads may be eligible for Social Security Disability benefits and what factors are important.

 Work History